Beinn Damh from the south

 Beinn Damh

-Beinn Damh towers above the Scots Pine forests surrounding the southern shore of Loch Torridon.
-It is a fine mountain, smaller in scale compared to its neighbouring Munro mountains, but no less dramatic.
+Beinn Damh rises above Scots Pine forests on the south shore of Loch Torridon, a fine mountain smaller than nearby Munros but equally dramatic.

 Beinn Damh